AMDphreak/AMDphreak/README.md

 - ⚡ Fun fact: ...
 -->

-I commit to `main` and fork on the first date.
+I fork on the first date.
+And commit to `main`